 Go to the Admin screen, expand the Account Service category, and then click Groups.

-On the Group Details dialog, click Application privileges and set the Share privilege to Allow.
+In the Group Details dialog, click Application privileges and set the Share privilege dropdown to Allow.